hed-standard/hed-specification/docs/source/05_Advanced_annotation.md

 to more easily identify subsets of events and interrelationships of events within those event sequences.

-An event having the tag `Event-stream/XXX` indicates that event or marker is part of event stream `XXX`.
+An event having the tag `Event-stream/xxx` indicates that event or marker is part of event stream `xxx`.

 ````{admonition} **Example:** Tag a face event as part of the *Face-stream* event stream.